vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/090/01_pra_vIrayA.md

 title = "01"

 +++
-As noted in the publ. intro., this hymn plays on the two senses of niyút- in Vāyu context: his teams of wind-horses and our teams of poetic thoughts.
+As noted in the published introduction, this hymn plays on the two senses of niyút- in Vāyu context: his teams of wind-horses and our teams of poetic thoughts.
 This ambiguity is fully on display in pāda c váha vāyo niyúto yāhy áchā, where acc. pl.

 niyútaḥ is stationed between the two imperatives. váha and yāhy.
 The latter is interpr.